 - Full-time students taking the foundation degree in Energy, Environment and Sustainability undertake a work-placement in the second semester of year 2.
-Past students have gained work placement with organisations such as Armagh District Council, Cavan County Council, Terex Finlay Ltd, SynErgy NI Ltd, Department of Agriculture and Rural Development, and Future Renewables Ltd.
+This compulsory work placement provides students with the opportunity to utilise the practical skills gained during the teaching of their degree and apply these in a work environment.
+Past students have gained work placement with organisations such as Armagh District Council, Cavan County Council, Terex Finlay Ltd, SynErgy NI Ltd, Department of Agriculture and Rural Development (now DAERA), and Future Renewables Ltd.

 “The Foundation degree allowed me time to think about my future while keeping myself in employment.
 Flexible enough to allow me to work and study, when I graduate next year I will decide whether to go straight into employment or progress to a full Honours degree in Queen’s.”
 Louise McGrinder, Belfast, Northern Ireland, 2nd Year, FdSc Energy, Environment and Sustainability